SSadamune/top-ten/README.md

 # Draw a Top-Ten question card

-This is a question card drawing tool for board game Top Ten.
+This is a question cards drawing tool (Chinese only) for board game Top Ten.

 https://ssadamune.github.io/top-ten/